 More than an annual review

 The global consulting company Accenture recently made headlines by getting rid of annual reviews.
 Does anyone like the annual review?
 Managers struggle to write them, employees stress about receiving them and HR gets tired of having to follow up with managers to get them in on time.
 The review requires a manager to distill a whole year of work down to a few pages, and we choose a 1-year period when the flow of our jobs does not necessarily flow in 12-month increments.

 I have written before about how we should reimagine performance reviews and go beyond the annual review.
 Some argue that the annual review is a good way to document employee performance and can be used to justify corrective action or promotion; however, if you are documenting performance on a regular basis, it becomes unnecessary to do so on an annual basis.

 Even if you have an annual review as part of your process, make sure that it does not become the main piece in your company’s approach to performance management.
 Train managers on all the pieces of performance management to ensure that they are taking it beyond the annual review.

 Regular meetings with employees

-Use the meeting to go over what the employee is working on and your expectations for the next few weeks and any upcoming projects.
-In the traditional performance review, we usually set annual goals.
-This can also be achieved in the regular meeting with employees.
-Give the employee a goal and a timeline for competition.
+Discuss the employee’s current projects, your expectations for the future days and any upcoming projects at the meeting.
+We often establish yearly goals during the standard performance review.
+The regular meeting with staff is another venue for doing this.
+Set a target for the employee and a deadline for the competition.
 Then follow up at the end of that period to ensure the goal was met or to readjust if it was not.

 Provide the employee with an opportunity to talk about where they need support and any projects or skills they want to work on.
 This is a good time to assess if an employee has areas they would like to receive more training on and to set a course for advancement within the company.
 Take the time to review any areas where the employee needs improvement, and do not forget to include some positive feedback on things the employee is doing well.